Taylor1515/comp423-course-notes/docs/tutorials/go-setup.md

 !!!NOTE
     Using the build subcommand in go is similar to using GCC in COMP 211 for C and C++.
 Build generates a binary executable file that we can then run directly in the terminal.

-## Pushig Changes to the Repository
+## Pushing Changes to the Repository

 ### Step 1: Add and commit your changed